Why So Many Different Dates?

 It is likely that the Brethren of Union Lodge realized the impracticality of continuing to operate outside the newly-formed Grand Lodge of North Carolina, and took advantage of an opportunity to join this new, local, grand governing body.

 On 17 November 1788, this request from the Brethren of Union Lodge to change its name to Phoenix was granted by the Grand Lodge of Ancient York Masons of North Carolina.
-However, there was still the problem of the old Union Lodge No. __ charter, warrant, or dispensation.
-A Lodge of Freemasons cannot operate except when under a dispensation (U.D.), warrant, or charter issued by a grand governing body.

-Upon turning in its old Union Lodge No. __ charter, warrant, or dispensation, the newly-named Phoenix Lodge was granted a dispensation from the Grand Lodge of Ancient York Masons of North Carolina and operated under this dispensation from 1788 to 1793, when it received its first official charter from that grand body.
+Upon turning in its old Union Lodge charter, warrant, or dispensation, the newly-named Phoenix Lodge was granted a dispensation from the Grand Lodge of Ancient York Masons of North Carolina and operated under this dispensation from 1788 to 1793, when it received its first official charter from that grand body.

 In 1795, Phoenix Lodge was assigned the number 8 by the Grand Lodge of North Carolina, which it has held since that time.